blazium-engine/blazium-docs/getting_started/step_by_step/scripting_languages.rst

 Scripts are files containing code that you attach to a node to extend its functionality.

-Godot supports four official scripting languages, offering you flexibility between performance and ease of use.
+Blazium supports four official scripting languages, offering you flexibility between performance and ease of use.

 You can mix languages, for instance, to implement demanding algorithms with C or